 To increase our understanding of the effect of temperature on multi-level ecological processes, we here investigate whether metabolic rates and their associated TPCs change between locally adapted populations, what parameters drive these changes and what effect these have on higher-level ecological traits and processes.
-We analyse respiration TPCs of locally adapted populations to (i) test for local changes in metabolic rates and (ii) look for their drivers.
+We analysed respiration TPCs of locally adapted populations to (i) test for local changes in metabolic rates and (ii) look for their drivers.
 We then consider (iii) how changes in metabolic rates affect relative velocities of predator-prey pairs and (iv) how local adaptation to thermally diverse environments results in performance mismatches.
 Finally, we (v) consider the effects of metabolic rates adaptation to temperature on predator search rates over a temperature gradient.

+Modelling